SamGreig/pact_workshop/README.md

 ####

 > Start the Express API
+- Run `npm --prefix api/ install` to install the API dependencies
 - Run `docker-compose -f api/docker-compose.yml up -d`
 - To confirm the application is working, open a browser and navigate to `localhost:3001`
 ####